Snips: Tinner snips

 12" Gilbow tin snips.
 Made in England.

 Tinner's snips, also known as tinner snips or tin snips, are one of the most popular type of snips.
 They are defined by their long handles and short blades.
 They usually have extra wide jaws and are made of drop forged carbon steel.
-Depending on the size of the blade, tin snips can cut between 24 gauge (0.64 mm) and 16 gauge (1.59 mm) cold rolled low-carbon tin.
+Depending on the size of the blade, tin snips can cut between 24 gauge (0.64 mm) and 16 gauge (1.59 mm) cold rolled low-carbon tinplate (also called tin).
 They can be ranged in length from 7 to 14 inch long.
 There are two main types: straight-pattern and duckbill-pattern.
 Straight-pattern is best for straight cuts, but can handle gentle curves.
 Duckbill-pattern snips, also known as trojan-pattern snips, have blades that taper down from the pivot to the tip of the blades.
 The blade edges are also bevelled to more easily cut curves and circles or shapes.
 They are a lighter duty snip that can only cut up to 25 gauge (0.56 mm) mild steel.

 Other common blade patterns include the circle pattern or curved pattern and the hawk's-bill pattern.
 Circle pattern snips have a curved blade and are used to cut circles.
 Hawk's-bill snips are used to cut small radii on the inside and outside of a circle.
 The shape of the blades allow for sharp turns without buckling the sheet metal.
 A common use is cutting holes in pipes.